deadlyvipers/dojo_rules/introduction.md

-hello, Im sorta new to github and stuff
+hello, Im sorta new to github and stuff, I love Javascript